-What's the difference between the Access Sling and the Bosun Chair Sling?
+What is the difference between the Access Sling and the Bosun Chair Sling?

-The Access Sling looks like a conventional sling that the nurses are familiar with.
+The Access Sling looks like a conventional Sling that the nurses are familiar with.
 It is a lot more padded than the Bosun Chair Sling, which offers slightly better comfort.
-However, the straps on the Access Sling lift from the legs and in front of the patient's chest so this is only suitable for patients who will not lean back and go into extension.
-The Bosun Chair Sling has straps behind the patient's back that prevent them from going into extension.
+However, the straps on the Access Sling lift from the legs and in front of the patient’s chest so this is only suitable for patients who will not lean back and go into extension.
+The Bosun Chair Sling has straps behind the patient’s back that prevent them from going into extension.
 When used with the optional Side Straps to give extra leaning stability, the Bosun Chair Sling gives more control for the placid patients who may have Cerebral Palsy, stroke patients or people who go into extension.

 Do I need to do Sling inspections?